kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 that will return stream with periodic updates sent through it to the client.
 The image pull request parameters will contain the type of update the client wants to receive aobut the progress:
 - time-based
-- percentage-based
 - size-based

 and the frequency of the updates:
 - every N seconds
-- every N percents of total image size being downloaded
-- every N bytes of the total image size being downloaded respectively to the type
+- every N Kibibytes of the total image size being downloaded respectively to the type

-If the client did not specify the preferred notification granularity, default values can be used, for instance every Gibibyte downloaded.
+If the client did not specify the preferred notification granularity, default values should be used, for instance every Gibibyte downloaded.

 This will be easy to use in CRI-compliant command-line-tools as well as kubelet to monitor the